temporalio/temporal/README.md

 We'd love your help in making Temporal great.
 Please review our [contribution guide](CONTRIBUTING.md).

-If you'd like to propose a new feature, first join the Temporal [discussion group](https://groups.google.com/d/forum/cadence-discussion) and [Slack channel](https://join.slack.com/t/temporalio/shared_invite/zt-c1e99p8g-beF7~ZZW2HP6gGStXD8Nuw) to start a discussion and check if there are existing design discussions.
+If you'd like to propose a new feature, first join the Temporal [Slack channel](https://join.slack.com/t/temporalio/shared_invite/zt-c1e99p8g-beF7~ZZW2HP6gGStXD8Nuw) to start a discussion and check if there are existing design discussions.
 Also peruse our [design docs](docs/design/index.md) in case a feature has been designed but not yet implemented.
 Once you're sure the proposal is not covered elsewhere, please follow our [proposal instructions](PROPOSALS.md).

 ## License